RedCardRef/MusicRecSys/README.md

 ```
 python -m pip install --upgrade pip
 pip3 install -r requirements.txt
-sudo apt-get install python3-tk ##not required for windows
 ```

 or you can directly run 'Install Dependencies.bat' if you are on Windows.